chandlerpaulk/web-physics-engine/README.md

 ## Compatibility

-This application has been tested and confirmed to worok on the following web browsers:
+This application has been tested and confirmed to work on the following web browsers:

 * Google Chrome
 * Microsoft Edge